Monetization

 Does TikTok pay you?

-Yes, TikTok does pay you.
-TikTok pays creators directly through a series of initiatives, including the TikTok Creator Fund, the Creativity Program Beta, its affiliate program, its LIVE Gifts feature, and its upcoming Creative Challenge program.
+TikTok pays creators directly through a series of initiatives, including its new creator fund aka the Creator Rewards Program, its UGC program aka the Creative Challenge, the Effect Creator Rewards, the TikTok Shop affiliate program, its LIVE Gifts feature, and its new Series feature.

 Who are the highest paid creators on TikTok?

-According to a 2023 report by Influencer Marketing Hub, the highest paid TikTok creator is Charli D’Amelio, who earns around $17.5 million per year, followed by Dixie D’Amelio, who makes an estimated $10 million annually, and Addison Rae, who makes around $8.5 million per year.
+According to a 2023 report by Influencer Marketing Hub, the highest-paid TikTok creator is Charli D’Amelio, who earns around $17.5 million per year, followed by Dixie D’Amelio, who makes an estimated $10 million annually, and Addison Rae, who makes around $8.5 million per year.

 How many followers do you need to make money on TikTok?